shorebirdtech/website/src/pages/jobs.md

 # About Shorebird

-## Why work at Shorebird?
+## Why should I work at Shorebird?

-You want to work at a startup.
-You want every day to be a bit different, full of tons of things to learn and do.
+_You want to work at a startup._ You want to work on a small team where every day is different and full of things to learn and do.
 You want to work on making the world a little better through Flutter.

-You agree that app development is broken.
-You think the world would be better if developers wrote for users, not platforms, and thus that the code they write could work great on any screen it was needed on.
+_You think app development is broken._ You believe the world could be better if developers wrote for users, not platforms, and thus that the code they write could work great on any screen it was needed on.
 Flutter might be the solution that finally makes multi-platform the default, and you're interested in working with us to make that happen.

-You're excited to work with smart people who also are in on this mission, who want to collaborate with you and teach you things and learn from you.

-You want to work at a place that treats you fairly.
-We work hard, but not crazy hours.
+_You want to work at a place that treats you fairly._ We work hard, but not crazy hours.
 We all have lots of responsibility (there are only 3 of us).
 We pay market wages, with good benefits and great equity.

-You like working remotely.
-You know how to self-direct and set yourself up to succeed and community with others, even over distances.
+_You like working remotely._ You know how to self-direct and set yourself up to succeed and communicate with others, even over distances.
 You like working on open source, where we get to hang out with our customers all-day, everyday on Discord.

-## Where we're at.
+## Where we're at

 Shorebird incorporated January 2023.
 We've shipped our first product (code push) and now support around 2000 monthly active users, with about 300 paying